Quantum maximum entropy closure for small flavor coherence: Numerical study of

 Inserting those asymptotic equivalents in Eq.~\eqref{eq:limit_kappa_eta}, we proved that $\kappa \to -1$ and $\eta \to 2$.
 If the flux factors tend to $-1$, the support of $J_{(n)}$ is around $-1$ and there is an extra minus sign in front of all the odd $J_{(n)}$, such that $\eta \to -2$.

-\section{Numerical Study of $\lambda_{ex}^{(\pm)}$}
+\section{Numerical study of $\lambda_{ex}^{(\pm)}$}

-In order to verify that the additional characteristic speeds~\eqref{eq:lambda_ex} satisfy the causality requirements $\abs*{\lambda_{ex}^{(\pm)}} \leq 1$, we perform a numerical scan over the parameter space that can be spanned by the Minerbo distributions entering Eq.~\eqref{eq:kappa_eta}.
+In order to verify that the additional characteristic speeds~\eqref{eq:lambda_ex} are real and satisfy the causality requirements $\abs*{\lambda_{ex}^{(\pm)}} \leq 1$, we perform a numerical scan over the parameter space that can be spanned by the Minerbo distributions entering Eq.~\eqref{eq:kappa_eta}.